AmadeusITGroup/xjs/docs/xjs.md

 ## General philosophy

-As mentioned in the introduction, the general idea of XJS is to define new XML statements that can be used within specific *$template* or *$content* functions.
+As mentioned in the introduction, the general idea of XJS is to define new XML statements that can be used within specific *$template* or *$fragment* functions.

 Like for [JSX][], these statements should be seen as shortcuts to a more complex code generation that would be painful to write by hand.
 For instance: